G5/dxa-automation-script/README.md

     5. Rip text from the results bar, and find the valid link number.
     6. Test to see if that number is bigger than 10.
 If so, pass the test.
 If not, fail the test.

-  Title Tag Strategy:
+## Title Tag Strategy:
    This test loops through each of the pages in @@allLinks and does the following.
 It resets the encoding of the page if it is incorrect.
 The keywords are then found, formatted, and moved into a list.
 The title tag is then found, and formatted.
 The test checks to see if any keywords, or @@bizName is in the title.
 If either of these is present, the page score is set to 0.
 If they are not, the page score is set to 1.
 Once all pages are looped through, the score is set as the average of all the pages.
     1. Loop through each page in @@allLinks:
-      1. Check if page encoding is correctly set.
+      - Check if page encoding is correctly set.
 If not, set it correctly.
-      2. Open the page source of the current link using Nokogiri.
+      - Open the page source of the current link using Nokogiri.
-      3. Find the meta tag with keywords contained in it in the page source.
+      - Find the meta tag with keywords contained in it in the page source.
-      4. If the keyword meta tag exists, puts the keywords from the meta tag into a list.
+      - If the keyword meta tag exists, puts the keywords from the meta tag into a list.
-      5. Find the title tag.
+      - Find the title tag.
-      6. If title tag is missing or empty, then the page fails.
+      - If title tag is missing or empty, then the page fails.
-      7. Loop through the keywords:
+      - Loop through the keywords:
-        1. If the keyword is contained within the title, fail the page and exit the keyword loop.
+        - If the keyword is contained within the title, fail the page and exit the keyword loop.
-      8. Test to see if @@bizName is included in the title, if so the page fails.
+      - Test to see if @@bizName is included in the title, if so the page fails.
-      9. If the page was not failed up to this point, then append the score list with a 1 (no keywords or @@bizName were found within the title).
+      - If the page was not failed up to this point, then append the score list with a 1 (no keywords or @@bizName were found within the title).

     2. Once each page is read, set the score as the average of all the page scores.

-  URL Structure Strategy:
+## URL Structure Strategy:
     This test loops through each of the pages in @@allLinks and tests each url on various criteria.
 If tests the length of the url, and marks it down for every extra character that the url has over 30 characters.
 It checks for the number of “bad” characters in the url and marks it down for every one that it finds.
 Finally, it finds, formats, and puts keywords into a list, and tests to see if any keywords are in the url.
 It marks it down the score for each keyword found.
 It then sets the page score as the average score of these three criteria.
 Once each page is looped the final score is set as the average of all page scores.
     1. Loop through @@allLinks:
-      1. Check if page encoding is correctly set.
+      - Check if page encoding is correctly set.
 If not, set it correctly.
-      2. Get page source of the current link.
+      - Get page source of the current link.
-      3. Test to see if the length of the url is over 30.
+      - Test to see if the length of the url is over 30.
 For any urls whose length is over 30, mark down the score for that page.
-      4. Loop through a list of bad characters:
+      - Loop through a list of bad characters:
-        1. Mark down the url for each bad character found.
+        - Mark down the url for each bad character found.
-      5. Search for a meta tag containing keywords.
+      - Search for a meta tag containing keywords.
-      6. If there are keywords in the page source then format them, and read them into a list.
+      - If there are keywords in the page source then format them, and read them into a list.
-      7. Loop through keywords (if they exist):
+      - Loop through keywords (if they exist):
-        1. For each keyword found mark down the score.
+        - For each keyword found mark down the score.
-      8. Append the score list with the average of all three scores (length, bad characters, and keyword scores).
+      - Append the score list with the average of all three scores (length, bad characters, and keyword scores).
-    2. Set the test score as the average of the score list.
+    - Set the test score as the average of the score list.

-  Home Page Header Tag 1:
+## Home Page Header Tag 1:
     This test checks the encoding of the home page source, and resets it if it is incorrect.
 It then gets the keywords from the page source and puts them into a list (if there are any).
 It gets the page’s h1, and formats it.
 If it does not exist, then the test fails.
 It then tests to see if any keywords or @@bizName is in the header.
 If there are, then the test is failed.
 If not, it is passed.
     1. Check if page encoding is correctly set.
 If not, set it correctly.
     2. Find keywords:
-      1. Search for a meta tag that contains keywords.
+      - Search for a meta tag that contains keywords.
-      2. If a keyword meta tag exists, put keywords into a list.
+      - If a keyword meta tag exists, put keywords into a list.
     3. Get h1 from the home page source.
     4. Using the keywords and the h1, score header:
-      1. Loop through keywords:
+      - Loop through keywords:
-        1. If a keyword is found return a 0 as the test score.
+        - If a keyword is found return a 0 as the test score.
-      2. Test to see if the @@bizName is in the headers.
+      - Test to see if the @@bizName is in the headers.
 If so return a 0 as the test score.
-      3. If the score wasn’t already returned then return a 1 because no keywords or @@bizName was found in the header (header passed).
+      - If the score wasn’t already returned then return a 1 because no keywords or @@bizName was found in the header (header passed).

-  Home Page Header Tag 2:
+## Home Page Header Tag 2:
-    *This test is a continuation of the former test.
+    *This test is a continuation of the former test.*
     This test gets the page’s h2, and formats it.
 If it does not exist, then the test fails.
 It then tests to see if any keywords or the @@bizName is in the header.
 If there are, then the test is failed.
 If not, it is passed.
     1. Get h2 from the home page source.
     2. Using the keywords and the h2, score header:
-      1. Loop through keywords:
+      - Loop through keywords:
-        1. If a keyword is found return a 0 as the test score.
+        - If a keyword is found return a 0 as the test score.
-      2. Test to see if @@bizName is in the headers.
+      - Test to see if @@bizName is in the headers.
 If so return a 0 as the test score.
-      3. If the score wasn’t already returned then return a 1 because no keywords or @@bizName was found in the header (header passed).
+      - If the score wasn’t already returned then return a 1 because no keywords or @@bizName was found in the header (header passed).

-  Unique Header Tags:
+  ## Unique Header Tags:
     This test loops through @@allLinks and test to see if any unique headers are found on any page.
 First, it checks to make sure that the current page encoding is correct, and resets it if it is not.
 It then finds and formats headers until there are no more to be found (i.e: find all h1’s, then h2’s, until no more types of headers can be found).
 If there are no headers then set the page score as zero.
 As it’s finding headers, it checks to make sure the current header has not already been used.
 If it has, it sets the page score as 0.
 If it makes it all the way through the loop then that means that there were no duplicates (set the page score as 1).
 After all pages are looped through, the score is set as the average of all page scores.
     1. Loop through @@allLinks:
-      1. Get page source using Nokogiri.
+       - Get page source using Nokogiri.
-      2. Find headers until there are no more to be found (h1, h2,…,h5) using an “while” loop:
+       - Find headers until there are no more to be found (h1, h2,…,h5) using an “while” loop:
-        1. Test to see if hash (used to hold previously found headers) contains the current header.
+         - Test to see if hash (used to hold previously found headers) contains the current header.
 If so, return a failing grade for page and set the page score as a 0.
-      3. If failing grade was not returned, return a passing grade (all headers are distinct), and set the page score as a 1.
+       - If failing grade was not returned, return a passing grade (all headers are distinct), and set the page score as a 1.
     2. Set the score as the average grade of all pages.

   Image ALT Text:
     This test loops through @@allLinks and loops through each image that is on the page.
 For each image that has a non-empty alt text field it increments a value.
 After all of the page’s images are looped through, a ratio is obtained by dividing the incremented number by the total number of images.
 If the ratio is above a certain threshold, the page score is set to 1.
 If it is not, it is set to 0.
 Once all pages are looped through, the score is set as the average of all pages.
     1. Loop through @@allLinks:
-      1. Load link.
+      - Load link.
-      2. Loop through all images on page:
+      - Loop through all images on page:
-        1. Test to see if alt text field of image is non-empty.
+        - Test to see if alt text field of image is non-empty.
 If so, increment a ratio value.
-      3. Divide ratio number by total number of page images to achieve a ratio.
-If the ratio is greater than 0.75, append a score list with 1.
-If not, append a score list with 0.
+      - Divide ratio number by total number of page images to achieve a ratio.
+If the ratio is greater than 0.75, append a score list with - If not, append a score list with 0.
     2. Set total score as average of the score list.

   Google+ Owner Verified: